percona/psmysql-docs/docs/variables.md

 | Data type    | Boolean                            |
 | Default      | OFF                                |

+!!! note

+    In version [Percona Server for MySQL 8.0.36-28](.//release-notes/8.0.36-28.md) and later, the default value is changed from `ON` to `OFF`.

-Forces MyRocks to immediately flush all memtables out to data files.
+This variable acts as a trigger.
+Set the variable to `ON`, `rocksdb_force_flush_memtable_now=ON`, to immediately flush all memtables.
+After all memtables are flushed, the variable value automatically switches to `OFF`.

 !!! warning